reeseschultz/ReeseUnityDemos/README.md

 Finally, you should write to the following component:

 * `NavNeedsDestination` - Exists if the agent needs a destination.
 In this `struct`, there's a self-explanatory `float3` named `Destination`.
 There's also an optional `bool` named `Teleport`, which toggles teleportation to the provided `Destination`.

+You may *optionally* add another component to your agents when spawning, by the way:

+* `NavTerrainCapable` - Only needed if your agents must navigate on terrain.
+Don't use it otherwise, since it may negatively impact performance.

 See the [demo destination systems](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Assets/Scripts/Nav/Destination) for examples of usage.